 There are no deadlines.
 Proposals will be reviewed on a rolling basis.

-The grants are open to all professional journalists, both freelancers and those on staff at news organizations.
-Freelance journalists must secure a media outlet to run their story before applying.
+The reporting grants are open to all professional journalists.
+Freelance journalists must secure a media outlet to run their story before funds are dispersed.
 Strong preference will be given to facilitating stories that otherwise would not get written–in other words, the grants are not intended to simply cover the costs of reporting a story for publications that could have covered the costs themselves.
 We are open to any medium as long as the proposal meets the criteria.

 How to Apply: